Use this free printable set of Advent Calendar ideas & activities to inspire time together for a Christmas Countdown with your kids!

 Attend your city's tree lighting

-Go out for cocoa
+Go out for cocoa together (with marshmallows on top!)

 Get into your pj’s & drive around to see the light displays